 Childbirth is a remarkable experience as new life comes into the world.
 It is important to remember, however, that just like anything else in life, there are risks and medical professionals are trained to respond to a wide range of situations that can arise during a delivery.
 Uterine risks in particular can be very serious for mothers in childbirth and cause tremendous pain or even threaten the life of the mother if not handled properly.
 It is vital that medical professionals at a delivery know what to watch for and respond appropriately to reduce injury to mother and baby alike.

 If you or a loved one has suffered uterine injuries and you believe your medical staff failed to protect you or act responsibly during childbirth, then you may have a medical malpractice case.
 These types of civil claims are very difficult to prove and require a great deal of research and work, which is why you need an experienced, knowledgeable NY birth injury lawyer on your side.
-Call us at Wingate, Russotti, Shapiro & Halperin, LLP today at (212) 986-7353 to discuss your case and talk about your options.
+Call us at Wingate, Russotti, Shapiro, Moses & Halperin, LLP today at (212) 986-7353 to discuss your case and talk about your options.